bps12/bps12.github.io/_posts/2018-07-24-off-The-Tourist-Track-espana.md

 ![_config.yml]({{ site.baseurl }}/images/tapas.png)

 ### The Renfe
-The Renfe is the train system throughout spain (both the regional bullet trains and standard metro rails).
+The Renfe is the train system throughout Spain (both the regional bullet trains and standard metro rails).
 The train no longer runs into France.
 My understanding is that a train derailed in the 70s which demolished a key bridge.
 France never rebuilt it since it was under some financial pressure.
 Since it was built under Franco-Spanish international convention it did remain opened during WW2 which provided an escape route for some jews and allid soldiers.

 ![_config.yml]({{ site.baseurl }}/images/renfe.png)